 Mark Dyson of Veolia’s Mobile Water Services considers how business security can be at risk if water treatment fails

 Water is a vital component in many manufacturing processes and the demand for it is increasing with population and industry growth.
 So what would happen to your business if your water system failed?
 You’ll have a Business Continuity Plan in accordance with ISO 22031, the latest globally recognised standard to help you plan for “business as usual” during unforeseen circumstances.
 But what does it say about water?

 Imagine it’s Sunday morning.
 The water treatment plant has gone down and you’re faced with losing production, which means you’re losing money.
 You have four hours to get 30m3/h of deionised water to the manufacturing area or to the boilers.
-Financial constraints mean that there is no standby capacity in the water treatment plant, so when a problem – chemical or mechanical does occur, production is at risk.
+So when a problem – chemical or mechanical does occur, production is at risk.
+What do you do?

-It was to meet emergencies like this that Veolia Water Technologies (Veolia) developed their ReAct ‘Treated Water Security Plan’.
-ReAct provides the customer with a free assessment of their water treatment requirements, identifies potential risks and prepares a response plan to minimise any disruption to their water supply.
+It was to meet emergencies like this that Veolia developed their REACT ‘Treated Water Security Plan’.REACT provides the customer with a free assessment of their water treatment requirements, identifies potential risks and prepares a response plan to minimise any disruption to their water supply.
 Companies who register for this plan receive a full business continuity audit, which in the event of an emergency will speed up the process, ensure peace of mind and avoid costly downtime.
 The Security Plan may involve the deployment of a Veolia mobile treatment plant, but will probably also include changes to site procedures, increased service cover, stocking of strategic spares, safety reviews and so on.
 It will also identify the preparatory actions you will need to take to enable the emergency strategy to be implemented.
 Spare parts can be shipped and mobile plant deployed within hours, but problems can still arise for relatively minor reasons, such as the wrong type of connection, method statement approval or lack of a local power supply.
-If the ReAct team has full details of the site then the correct equipment or spares can be despatched first time and can be installed using a pre-agreed method statement.
+If the REACT team has full details of the site then the correct equipment or spares can be despatched first time and can be installed using a pre-agreed method statement.

 The high pressure boilers need up to 4.5m3/h of high purity water.
 Demineralised water is produced on-site by an ion exchange plant supplied by the construction contractor.
 A failure of the control system meant that the plant was unable to meet normal output quantity and quality putting at risk the power generation capability.
 The problem would take two days to fix and the demineralised water storage was running low.

-One call to the ReAct team had a mobile plant on site within a few hours and the team knew exactly where to set up and connect two MOFI™ plug & play trailer mounted ion exchange units.
+One call to the REACT team had a mobile plant on site within a few hours and the team knew exactly where to set up and connect two MOFI™ plug & play trailer mounted ion exchange units.
 The ion exchange units in the trailer are regenerated off site, so there was no requirement for chemicals or wastewater disposal.
-The Facilities Manager was pleased with the response:

-“The temporary plant helped us out of a situation that could not be avoided.
-It enabled us to continue running at full capacity while the control system modifications were being implemented, thus allowing the on-site plant back to normal operation.
+The Facilities Manager was pleased with the response, “The temporary plant helped us out of a situation that could not be avoided.
+It enabled us to continue running at full capacity while the control system modifications were being implemented, thus allowing the on-site plant back to normal operation.”